Packaging for maritime and marine applications

 In addition to international shipping of goods, the maintenance of vessels, offshore rigs or other marine environments also requires maritime packaging.

-For example, engineers working on oil drilling platforms use specialist tools and equipment, frequently costing thousands of pounds.
+For example, engineers working on oil drilling platforms use specialist tools and equipment that can cost thousands of pounds.
 These tools need protection from the elements and other forms of damage.

 Damage or loss of tools is obviously costly.
-However, the potential loss of productivity or health and safety implications of engineers being unable to perform essential maintenance and repairs is even more serious.
+However, the potential loss of productivity and the health and safety implications of being unable to perform essential maintenance and repairs are even more serious.

-Considering how vital it is to get products to your customers undamaged and the need for offshore engineers to be able to do their job, the importance of your packaging cannot be overstated.
+Given how vital it is to get products to your customers undamaged and the need for offshore engineers to do their jobs, the importance of your packaging cannot be overstated.

 As such, there are seven crucial characteristics of maritime packaging: